A. J. Quartermaine: 2000–2003, 2005

 A.J. agrees to pass the child off as his own, to get revenge on Jason for hiding Michael's paternity.
 A.J. is furious when he learns that Carly's child is actually fathered by Sonny Corinthos (Maurice Benard) and Sonny comes to claim the unborn child.
 In May 2000, Carly and A.J. get into an argument and she ends up falling down a flight of stairs, causing a miscarriage.
 A.J. is later disinherited by his family and forced to move out of the mansion.
-Meanwhile, Sonny and Carly schemed to gain custody of young Michael.
+Meanwhile, Sonny and Carly scheme to gain custody of young Michael.
 Sonny kidnaps A.J. and threatens him into signing over his parental rights to Michael; Sonny later adopts Michael.
 A.J. became even more self-destructive and destroyed his relationship with Hannah Scott when nearly died from alcohol poisoning.
 When Monica has a health scare, A.J. decides to move back into the mansion and reconciles with his family.
-A.J. also bonds with his long lost sister, Skye Quartermaine (Robin Christopher) who also battled with alcoholism.
-Together, they planned to bring Michael back into the Quartermaine fold.
-In January 2002, A.J. begins pursuing Sonny's little sister, Courtney Matthews (Alicia Leigh Willis) in an effort to drive Sonny crazy and get Michael back.
+A.J. also bonds with his long-lost sister, Skye Quartermaine (Robin Christopher), who also is an alcoholic.
+Together, they plan to bring Michael back into the Quartermaine fold.
+In January 2002, A.J. begins pursuing Sonny's younger sister, Courtney Matthews (Alicia Leigh Willis) in an effort to drive Sonny crazy and get Michael back.